bavc/qctools/README.md

 For more information about the project, or to download the latest Mac/Winddows/Ubuntu release, please visit [BAVC's QCTools homepage](http://www.bavc.org/qctools)

+An overview of QCTools and how to use it can be found [here.] (http://htmlpreview.github.io/?https://github.com/bavc/qctools/blob/master/Source/Resource/Help/How%20To%20Use/How%20To%20Use.html)

 installation
 =======
 Go to http://bavc.org/qctools and download QCTools for your operating system (currently Windows or Mac OS X are supported).
 Initiate the install by double-clicking the icon, and follow the steps.
 New releases of QCTools will be periodically available at the QCTools Project website.